Implication of nano-Hertz stochastic gravitational wave background on ultralight axion particles: Conclusion

-\textit{\textbf{Conclusion.}}--- We have studied the SGWB from axion transitions between different energy levels composed of the cosmic populated BHs and their surrounding axion clouds formed through the superradiant process.
-Considering the error bars of the current observation at NANOGrav, EPTA, PPTA, and CPTA data, we found that this type of SGWB can naturally reproduce the observed GW spectra if the axion mass is around $2\times10^{-21}$~eV for the positive power index BH number density distribution function.
+We have studied the SGWB from axion transitions between different energy levels composed of the cosmic populated BHs and their surrounding axion clouds formed through the superradiant process.
+Considering the error bars of the current observation at NANOGrav, EPTA, PPTA, and CPTA data, we found that this type of SGWB can naturally reproduce the observed GW spectra if the axion mass is around $1\times10^{-21}$~eV for the positive power index BH number density distribution function with the assumption that $70\%$ of SMBHs initial spin $a=0.99$.
 And for the other representative BH number density distribution function with a negative power index, the axion mass range favored by PTA data is nearly unchanged.
-The Bayesian analysis shows that the gravitational wave radiated from the transition of the gravitational atom can also explain the GW energy density posterior distributions.
-The combination of SGWB spectra generated by the gravitational atom transition and the SMBH binaries is more favored for the SGWB from the SMBH binaries.
+The Bayesian analysis shows that the GW radiated from the transition of the GA can also explain the GW energy density posterior distributions.
+The combination of SGWB spectra generated by the GA transition and the SMBHBs is more favored for the SGWB from the SMBHBs.

-The only assumption in this work is the existence of ultralight aixon particles around $2\times10^{-21}$ eV, which is just the well-motivated fuzzy dark matter.
-And compared to the well-known interpretations like cosmic string, domain wall, and phase transition, it is less restricted by cosmological constraints and fine-tuning problems since it is formed after the Big Bang nucleosynthesis period.
-Our work also shows that the PTA experiments can be a novel and realistic approach to probing the superradiance or Penrose process and the isolated black holes.
-The Hellings-Downs curve is the leading-order term of the overlap reduction function quantifying the correlation between two pulsars.
-This curve represents the isotropic information, while higher-order terms represent the anisotropic information.
-The anisotropy analysis at PTA experiments and its deeper implication for the properties of sources are left for our future study~\cite{Li:2021iva}.
+The assumptions we made in this work are the spin and mass distribution of SMBHs and the existence of ultralight aixon particles around $10^{-21}$ eV, which is around the mass range of the the well-motivated fuzzy DM.
+Compared to the well-known interpretations like cosmic string, domain wall, and phase transition~\cite{NANOGrav:2023hvm, EPTA:2023xxk} , it is less restricted by cosmological constraints and fine-tuning problems since it is formed after the Big Bang nucleosynthesis period.
+Our work also shows that the PTA experiments can be a novel and realistic approach to probing the superradiance or Penrose process, the isolated BHs, the ultralight axion particles or the fuzzy DM.
+As the leading-order term of the overlap reduction function, the Hellings-Downs curve represents the isotropic information, while the anisotropy analysis based on the higher-order terms of the overlap reduction function at future PTA experiments and its deeper implication for the sources properties (such as the detailed distribution information of BHs) are left for our future study~\cite{Li:2021iva}.

-This work was supported by the National Natural Science Foundation of China (NNSFC) under Grant No. 12205387 and Guangdong Major Project of Basic and Applied Basic Research (Grant No. 2019B030302001).
+\acknowledgments This work was supported by the National Natural Science Foundation of China (NNSFC) under Grant No.12205387, No.12475111, and Guangdong Major Project of Basic and Applied Basic Research (Grant No.2019B030302001).